-The Two Lambs were produced between 1960 and 1963 as well.
+The Two Lambs were likewise produced between 1960 and late 1962.
 As shown above they are 5.5” high including the wood base.
-The lamb itself is the same one that appears as part of the 1950s nativity sculpture called Pillar of Families.
+The lamb mold was part of the 1950s nativity sculpture called Pillar of Families.
 That nativity piece continued to be made until 1964.

-After the 1960s lamb retirements there were none in the Cybis line until 1979’s Lamb ‘Mandy’ which was issued as a separate companion piece to Little Bo Peep who is seen in Nursery Rhymes.
+After those early lamb retirements there were none in the Cybis line until 1979’s Lamb ‘Mandy’ which was issued as a separate companion piece to Little Bo Peep who is seen in Nursery Rhymes.
 This lamb’s issue price was $90 and she was retired to pasture, along with Bo Peep, in 1982 at $125.
 She is 4.5” high and was designed by Susan Eaton.

 Although the 1981 nursery rhyme piece Baa Baa Black Sheep includes a black sheep (naturally!), Cybis also produced a separate 3.5” high companion sculpture white sheep during the same year.
 The only difference between the two sheep is a slight difference in head position: The black sheep is looking slightly upward while the white sheep is not.
 Other than that they are from the same mold.